rulewis/journey-optimizer.en/help/using/building-journeys/journeys-message.md

 ---
 title: Add a message in a journey
 description: Add a message in a journey
-page-status-flag: never-activated
-uuid:
-contentOwner:
-products:
-audience: send messages
-content-type: reference
-topic-tags:
-discoiquuid:
-internal: n
-snippet: y
+exl-id: 96ac6236-371e-48e9-b822-eb791e8daf2d
 ---
 # Add a message in a journey

 ![](../assets/do-not-localize/badge.png)

-Customer Journey Management message capabilities are built-in, you just need to design your content and publish your message.
+Journey Optimizer message capabilities are built-in, you just need to design your content and publish your message.
 See [this section](../get-started-content.md).
-Then you simply add, in your journey, a push or email message designed using Customer Journey Management.
+Then you simply add, in your journey, a push or email message designed using Journey Optimizer.

 If you're using a third-party system to send your messages, you can create a custom action.
 Learn more in this [section](../action/action.md).